Why Is FHA Financing So Popular?

 Part of FHA’s criteria for certifying a project requires that no more than 15% of all unit owners can be over 60 days delinquent on their condominium dues.
 This is one area that should be looked at closely prior to any purchase of a condominium.
 There are many more guidelines that FHA has in place for the sole purpose of good lending practices but these are the most pertinent in today’s lending environment.

 Although the process for FHA certification of a project can seem a little excessive, I fully believe that any soon-to-be buyer of a condominium will appreciate that FHA has their best interest at heart.
+In fact there are many communities that are not approved for FHA financing.
+You may want to think twice about whether it makes sense to purchase in an area where a significant amount of buyers are not going to be able to purchase.
+Having an FHA approved condominium is certainly very important!

 If you are considering buying a condo and want to work with someone that is very knowledgeable about mortgage financing, has great service skills and competitive rates, I would give Mike a call!